-Pukaskwa's day use area is a nice place to have lunch with the family beside the sparkling waters of Hattie Cove.
+Pukaskwa's day use area, by the Visitor Centre, is a nice place to have lunch with the family beside the sparkling waters of Hattie Cove.
 This area is open and sunny and has several picnic tables.
-The visitor centre and washroom facility are nearby.
-Stroll onto the shoreline for a nice view of the cove!
+While in the area, explore the fire circle and Anishinaabe Camp spaces.
+The washroom facilities are also conveniently nearby.
+Stroll onto the shoreline or hike the Southern Headland Trail for a nice view of the cove!

 Motor boats are only permitted in areas accessible from Lake Superior.
+Motor boat access passed the Visitor Centre in Hattie Cove is not permitted.
+Overnight mooring is not permitted in Hattie Cove.
 To ensure shoreline protection and the safety of other boaters and paddlers, the White River is a no wake zone.

 Pukaskwa is a remote area with no refuelling opportunities.
 Know the limits of your equipment since help can be far away.
 Being self-reliant is your key to a safe, enjoyable experience.